-When a Duke employee or student leaves the University, their account information (such as e-mail electronic files, voice mail, and other data) will not be made available to a 3rd party except in rare cases as defined in the Duke Acceptable Use Policy.
+When a Duke employee or student leaves the University, their account information (such as email electronic files, voice mail, and other data) will not be made available to a third party except in rare cases as defined in the Duke Acceptable Use Policy.

 Some typical requests include:

-- A copy of the document that identifies you as the Executor or Administrator of the estate or that gives you Power of Attorney over the user's data on Duke systems.
+A copy of the document that identifies you as the Executor or Administrator of the estate or that gives you Power of Attorney to retrieve the files and emails.

 If you are the parent of the individual, please send us a copy of the Birth Certificate if the Duke account owner was under the age of 18.
 In this case, Power of Attorney or executor/administrator documentation is not required.